SUITABLE USE OF ROOMS IN THE CHURCH

 - No naked flames (except small birthday cake candles, and tea lights in heat protective holders).
 Catering burners must be smoke free and not overheat the table surface

-- No smoke machines, flares, sparklers and similar: set off the fire alarms and disturb the neighbours.
+- No smoke machines, dry ice machines, flares, sparklers and similar: set off the fire alarms and disturb the neighbours.

 - No alterations or variations are permitted to the structure, electrical services, fittings or existing decorations of the WGC venue.

 - No bouncy castle use in the small hall due to height restrictions.

 - Go Carting, Roller Blades and other similar activities are only permitted where floor protection is provided by the contractor.

 - Mad Science: Surfaces must be protected from chemical and other damage.
 Black cloth covered church chairs may not be used in conjunction with messy activities.
 See also restrictions on the use of naked flames, flares, smoke machines etc.